 “Good day to you, Mistress Charity.
 Best you and the children keep your distance.
 I have an arrangement with these bees - they don’t sting me and I only take a small portion of their wares - but I doubt they’ll extend that bargain to you three.”

 “Oh dear,” little Emma said, stiffening her five-year-old frame at the mere idea of nasty, stingy bees.
 Bertram, having reached a venerable and manly age of seven, was completely fixated on the sticky sweetness being collected, and the price to be paid for it had not yet graduated into his consciousness.
-I grabbed his hand before he could bolt, earning me a stink-eyed stare.
+I grabbed his hand before he could bolt, earning me a dagger-eyed stare.

 “Best indeed, Mistress,” I replied from across the clearing.
 “Although I’m eager to learn this bee negotiation skill you have learnt, we’ll await you at the safety of your door.
 Mayhaps we can barter a portion of our berries for a bit of that gold you’re mining?”